This Omen gaming PC with an RTX 2060 Super is $200 off right now

 • Graphics card: Nvidia GeForce RTX 2060 Super

-If you don't fancy following our gaming PC build guide (opens in new tab), or researching the best graphics cards (opens in new tab) to piece one together yourself, then perhaps a discounted prebuilt is the next best thing—with a couple of tweaks in the configurator, the Omen Obelisk could be just that.
+If you don't fancy following our gaming PC build guide, or researching the best graphics cards to piece one together yourself, then perhaps a discounted prebuilt is the next best thing—with a couple of tweaks in the configurator, the Omen Obelisk could be just that.

 Jacob Ridley

-Jacob earned his first byline writing for his own tech blog from his hometown in Wales in 2017.
-From there, he graduated to professionally breaking things as hardware writer at PCGamesN, where he would later win command of the kit cupboard as hardware editor.
-Nowadays, as senior hardware editor at PC Gamer, he spends his days reporting on the latest developments in the technology and gaming industry.
-When he's not writing about GPUs and CPUs, however, you'll find him trying to get as far away from the modern world as possible by wild camping.
+Jacob earned his first byline writing for his own tech blog.
+From there, he graduated to professionally breaking things as hardware writer at PCGamesN, and would go on to run the team as hardware editor.
+He joined PC Gamer's top staff as senior hardware editor before becoming managing editor of the hardware team, and you'll now find him reporting on the latest developments in the technology and gaming industries and testing the newest PC components.